Photo: Camilla Hanhirova

 Who organises the festival?

-The World Village Festival is an excellent opportunity to get to know Fingo and its member organisations.
-The festival’s exhibitors include hundreds of NGOs as well as educational institutions, museums, public authorities and companies.
+World Village Festival is an excellent opportunity to get to know Fingo and its member organisations.
+The festival’s exhibitors include lots of NGOs as well as other organisations.

 People at the concert of Les Amazones d'Afrique.